habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 create a top Web page and set up the web service to automatically start when the machine image is instantiated.

+The first few commands log into the demo VM and download a template image:

     ssh centos@a.b.c.d  # where a.b.c.d is the demo VM's IP address [centos@wakame-vdc-1box ~]$ sudo su
     [root@wakame-vdc-1box centos]# cd /vz/template/cache
     [root@wakame-vdc-1box cache]# wget http://download.openvz.org/template/precreated/centos-6-x86_64-minimal.tar.gz

+Next, this image an OpenVZ container based on this image is started.
+Note that the 101 that appears many times below can be any number that is not in use by OpenVZ.

     [root@wakame-vdc-1box cache]# vzctl create 101 --ostemplate centos-6-x86_64-minimal --ipadd a.b.c.vv --hostname localhost
     [root@wakame-vdc-1box cache]# vzctl set 101 --nameserver 8.8.8.8 --save
     [root@wakame-vdc-1box cache]# vzctl start 101

+Now go inside the container and specialize it by installing and configuring software.

     [root@wakame-vdc-1box cache]# vzctl enter 101
     [root@localhost /]# yum install httpd
     [root@localhost /]# echo "<html>An Example top web page.</html>" >/var/www/html/index.html